nehalgala7/Nodejs-concepts/Sprint_2/README.md

 - Introduction to APIs
     - Introduction
     - Basics of HTTP
+	- REST and API Introduction
+	- URI and its components - URL, Route Parameters (Query string, path parameters)
     - Basics of CRUD
-    - URL, Route Parameters (Query string, Query parameters)
-    - Web servers
+    - What are Web servers
-- Introduction to Datastores
-	- Introduction
-    - Connecting to the datastore
-    - Handling connection
-	- Bascis of CRUD
 - Express
     - Introduction to Express
     - Setting Up our First Server